WHAT IS VOTE BY MAIL (aka Absentee Voting)?

 Voting by Mail is easy!
 Here’s what you have to do:

 Start by submitting a Mail-In Ballot Request form!
-This request form lets Election officials know they should send you a ballot for the 2020 election.
+This request form lets Election officials know they should send you a ballot for the upcoming election.

 You can submit your Request Form lots of different ways!
 Pick the one that makes the most sense for you: